 Work at the 0% rate also covers some extras.
 If work is done in aid of energy efficiency materials being installed, such as having a new loft hatch fitted to reach the roof, or new radiators installed with a heat pump, this is also covered.

-The primary bulk of the work must be centred around the installation of the listed products.
-For example, if a customer has insulation fitted and a completely new roof put on, then it’s the usual rate of tax.
+HMRC can view this as a single supply of goods and services charged at the usual rate of VAT.
+For example, if a client has insulation fitted and a completely new roof put on, then it’s the usual rate of tax as its one job and considered a single supply under HMRC rules.
 Building an extension with energy efficiency materials would also not be zero rated, as the installation of the products is not the sole purpose of the work.

-Why is this important?
+Why is 0% VAT important?

 We know that VAT costs put off roughly 4 million households a year from improving their homes.
 Installing energy efficiency measures isn’t cheap, but with 0% VAT, customers will be able to make substantial savings.
 We also know that when VAT is reduced to just 5% on RMI labour it will create around 345,000 jobs.
 While the scheme isn’t that extensive, it has the ability to create more work for members.